Chimpanzee Trekking in Uganda

 Kyambura Gorge Chimpanzee Trekking.

-The Valley of Apes is in Queen Elizabeth National Park.
+The Valley of Apes is near Queen Elizabeth National Park.
 It ranks third for chimp trekking in Uganda.
 This riverine forest is along the Kyambura River.
 The gorge is home to about 30 habituated chimpanzees.
-This forms one group for tourism in the Medley of Wonders Park.
+This forms one group for tourism.
 Kyambura Gorge offers a haven for primates from the park’s predators.

 The 100-meter-deep forested gorge is small, making trekking easy.
 Trekking in Kyambura often includes.